-- 6.2.1 The Safety Director will report directly to the Contest Director and is responsible for the following: - a) Flight safety assisted by the Chief Judge(s) and Technical Committee. - b) Preparation and dissemination of the contest Incident Response Plan to all responsible parties. - c) Ground safety assisted by the Starter. - 1) Flight Line control. - 2) Crowd control. - 3) Arranging for parking of competition and transient aircraft. - d) Review of safety items at Program Briefings. - e) Recommending to the Contest Jury that a competitor be disqualified for violating or refusing to follow established contest safety procedures.
+- 6.2.1 The Safety Director reports directly to the Contest Director and is responsible for the following: - a) Flight safety assisted by the Chief Judge(s) and Technical Committee. - Preparation and dissemination of the contest Incident Response Plan to all responsible parties. - c) Ground safety assisted by the Starter. - i.
+Flight Line control. - ii.
+Crowd control. - iii.
+Arranging for parking of competition and transient aircraft. - d) Review of safety items at Program Briefings. - e) Recommending to the Contest Jury that a competitor be disqualified for violating or refusing to follow established contest safety procedures.